- Affirmation structure

 (1) For my — (2) courage, — (3) I am grateful

 Affirmations should be crisp.
-They must be worded using common and non-ambiguous language where possible.
-Deviating from simplicity engages the mind in counter-productive ways, which has the opposite effect to that desired.
+They must be worded using common and non-ambiguous language wherever possible.
+Deviating from simplicity can engage the mind in counter-productive ways, which has the opposite effect to that desired.
+Sometimes specific scenario-based affirmations are more helpful.
+Earth Jakked doesn’t directly deal with this.
+In such cases the reader is encouraged to develop their own affirmations to suit.

 Consider the following: